nsrau/azure-docs.it-it/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

 4. Sulla barra dei comandi selezionare **Imposta amministratore**.

-5. Selezionare un account utente Azure AD come amministratore del server e quindi selezionare **Seleziona.**
+5. Select an Azure AD user account to be made administrator of the server, and then select **Select.**

 6. Sulla barra dei comandi selezionare **Salva**.